 Although the last half-century has seen significant advances in many dimensions of development, differences in the standard of living between citizens in the rich and poor countries are still enormous, with about 3/4 of a billion people still living below the World Bank’s extreme poverty line.

 To improve global living standards, the international community has agreed on a set of ambitious sustainable development goals (SDGs).
-The 17 goals, broken down into 169 targets, cover a broad range of economic, social, and environmental issues, the most fundamental objective arguably being to ‘end poverty in all its forms everywhere’ (United Nations, 2015).
-The need to design aid policies that assist developing countries reach the SDG targets creates demand for highly specific, yet generalizable, research on aid effectiveness.
+The 17 goals, broken down into 169 targets, cover a broad range of economic, social, and environmental issues, the most fundamental objective arguably being to ‘end poverty in all its forms everywhere (United Nations, 2015).
+The need to design aid policies that assist developing countries to reach the SDG targets creates demand for highly specific, yet generalizable, research on aid effectiveness.

 Evaluating both direct and indirect effects of aid